 The controls on an electric range also vary in style and function.
-It is most common to find an electric range with standard knobs that turn in order to select the individual temperature of each burner.
+It is most common to find an electric range with standard knobs that turn to select the individual temperature of each burner.
 On the coil type burner, the heat is steady at the selected temperature until the unit is turned off.
-The glass top electric range has a regulator which turns the burner on and off as needed to maintain a constant cooking temperature.
+The glass top electric range has a regulator that turns the burner on and off as needed to maintain constant cooking temperature.

 From the casual home cook to the serious gourmet, there is an electric range with a cook-top perfectly suited to that purpose.
-Stopping by an appliance center for a look is worth the time and will help make the decision of which electric range to buy, an easy one.
+Stopping by an appliance center for a look is worth the time and will help decide which electric range to buy, an easy one.